 Plaintiff filed the Complaint for Refund of Sales and Use Taxes on August 25, 2023; Plaintiff served CDTFA with the Complaint on September 28, 2023.
 CDTFA filed an unopposed Motion to Transfer Venue on October 13, 2023.
 The motion is scheduled for hearing on November 9, 2023.
 On November 9, 2023, the court entered a Minute Order granting CDTFA's Motion to Transfer Venue of this action from the City of Pomona [East District] to the Stanley Mosk Courthouse [Central District, Los Angeles County Superior Court].
+On January 12, 2024, CDTFA filed its Demurrer to Plaintiff's Second Cause of Action in this matter.
+The hearing on this Demurrer is set for May 22, 2024.
 MEDTRONIC USA INC., ET AL. v.
-CALIFORNIA DEPARTMENT OF TAX AND FEE ADMINISTRATION, ET AL.

-San Francisco County Superior Court: GCG-22-599205 Filed -04/15/2022

-Plaintiff's Counsel

-G. Michelle Ferreira, Greenberg Traurig, LLP Bradley R. Marsh, Greenberg Traurig, LLP Nathaniel Garrett, Jones Day Brian D. Hershman, Jones Day
+CALIFORNIA DEPARTMENT OF TAX AND FEE ADMINISTRATION, ET AL. San Francisco County Superior Court: GCG-22-599205 Filed -04/15/2022 Plaintiff's Counsel G. Michelle Ferreira, Greenberg Traurig, LLP Bradley R. Marsh, Greenberg Traurig, LLP Nathaniel Garrett, Jones Day Brian D. Hershman, Jones Day CDTFA's Counsel Karen Yiu CDTFA Attorney Kimberly Willy Issue(s):

-CDTFA's Counsel

-Karen Yiu

-CDTFA Attorney

-Kimberly Willy

-Issue(s):